langfield/ki/README.md

 ### Note grammar

-The following is an example a markdown file automatically generated in the ki note format.
+The following is an example of a markdown file automatically generated in the ki note format.

 ```markdown
 ## Note